schematics, source code and kit availableTellyMate

 PAL / NTSC

-As from firmware 1.0.6, the format of the output signal (PAL or NTSC) is determined by a jumper (see the User Guide).
+The format of the output signal (PAL or NTSC) is determined by a jumper (see the User Guide).

 Control Sequences

-The TellyMate is controlled by a mixture of VT52 and H19 (heathkit/zenith 19) control sequences.
+The TellyMate is easily controlled by a mixture of VT52 and H19 (heathkit/zenith 19) control sequences.
 Details of these are given in the User Guide

 Source Material